Relations between Reeb graphs, systems of hypersurfaces and epimorphisms onto free groups

-Now, we are focused on relations between Reeb epimorphisms and Morse functions.
+Now, we focus on relations between Reeb epimorphisms and Morse functions.
 The main trouble is that in general different Reeb epimorphisms have different codomains.
 Although fundamental groups of Reeb graphs with the same cycle ranks are isomorphic, they are not isomorphic in the canonical way.
-However, this ambiguity can be omitted for oriented graphs for which the identity map is the only orientation-preserving automorphisms (e.g. the initial graph, see Remark \ref{remark:rigorous_representation-id_only_automorphism}).
+However, this ambiguity can be omitted for oriented graphs for which the identity map is the only orientation-preserving automorphisms (see Remark \ref{remark:rigorous_representation-id_only_automorphism}).

 Let us restrict our attention to the case of a closed manifold $M$.
-The functions $f_1$ and $f_2$ on $M$ are called \textbf{topologically conjugate} if there are a self-homeomorphism $h\colon M \to M$ and an orientation-preserving homeomorphism $\eta\colon \R \to \R$ such that $f_1 = \eta \circ f_2 \circ h$.
+The functions $f_1$ and $f_2$ on $M$ are called \emph{topologically conjugate} if there are a self-homeomorphism $h\colon M \to M$ and an orientation-preserving homeomorphism $\eta\colon \R \to \R$ such that $f_1 = \eta \circ f_2 \circ h$.
 In this case $h$ induces the unique homeomorphism $\overline{h}\colon \reeb(f_1) \to \reeb(f_2)$ such that $\overline{h}\circ q_1 = q_2 \circ h$ and $\overline{f_1} = \eta \circ \overline{f_2}\circ \overline{h}$.

 \begin{lemma} If $f_1$ and $f_2$ are simple Morse functions topologically conjugate by $h$, then their Reeb graphs are isomorphic through $\overline{h}$. \end{lemma}

 \begin{proof} If could be a vertex with degree $2$ in $\reeb(f_1)$ mapped by $\overline{h}$ to a point on an edge in $\reeb(f_2)$, then some smooth product triad would be mapped by $h^{-1}$ homeomorphically onto a smooth triad with exactly one non-degenerate critical point.
 It is a contradiction by the comparison of Euler characteristics. \end{proof}